-Blood flow restriction rehabilitation, or BFR, is a new and different way to rehabilitate muscle injuries, particularly those occurring in an arm or leg.
+Blood flow restriction rehabilitation, or BFR, is an approach to rehabilitating muscle injuries, particularly those occurring in an arm or leg.

-BFR uses a Food and Drug Administration-approved surgical tourniquet system that looks very similar to a blood pressure cuff.
-The system is placed on an injured arm or leg to periodically reduce blood flow to the limb while the patient performs specific exercises.
+The specialized treatment method uses an FDA-approved surgical tourniquet system that looks very similar to a blood pressure cuff.
+The system is placed on an injured arm or leg.
+It periodically reduces blood flow to the limb while the patient performs specific exercises.

 Limiting blood flow to the muscles (a process called occlusion) allows the patient to work the muscles without placing excessive weight on the limb.
 The use of BFR can vary throughout treatment.